*with a few dishes from subsequent visits*

 Next time the escarole, fried peppers, lobster fra diavolo with linguine, the not always available grilled portobello mushrooms, a steak, and the Chinese chicken that takes 55 minutes to cook and…and…and.
 Of course, there’s always more of the same too.
 It’s hard to not order all the dishes you crave from last time.
 Maybe don’t eat for a week before you go? 🙂

 The unfortunate thing here as one dining companion said, is that the lighting is almost intolerable.
 You’re at an eating orgy, the homemade wine is flowing, this is too much fun, so you quietly pray to the Madonna for a dimmer.
-But as salt and garlic are the true staff of life, we’re sucked back in, say to hell with the glare and keep dunking.
+But as oil, salt, and garlic are the holy trinity, we’re sucked back in, say to hell with the glare and keep dunking.

 The birthday friend was feted with two desserts, a bisque tortoni and a white chocolate tartufo.
 Ahh, nothing like a tasty 1950’s suburban style capper to the meal.